nicbarker/clay/bindings/c3/README.md

 # Clay-C3-Bindings
 C3 Bindings for [Clay](https://github.com/nicbarker/clay.git), a UI layout library written in C.
-This directory contains the clay.c3 bindings file as well as a recreation of the clay-raylibs binding and the video-example raylib project.
+This directory contains the clay.c3 bindings file as well as a recreation of the clay-raylib-renderer and the video-example raylib/clay project.

 Special thanks to:
 - [Christoffer L](https://github.com/lerno) C3's core developer (as I understand it)